OSGeo/PROJ/docs/source/resource_files.rst

 HTDP
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This page documents use of the `crs2crs2grid.py` script and the HTDP (Horizontal Time Dependent Positioning) grid shift modelling program from NGS/NOAA to produce PROJ compatible grid shift files for fine grade conversions between various NAD83 epochs and WGS84.
+This section describes the use of the `crs2crs2grid.py` script and the HTDP (Horizontal Time Dependent Positioning) grid shift modelling program from NGS/NOAA to produce PROJ compatible grid shift files for fine grade conversions between various NAD83 epochs and WGS84.
 Traditionally PROJ has